-Best for Quick Baking: French Gourmet 100% Butter French Curved Croissants
+Best for Large Gatherings: French Gourmet 100% Butter French Curved Croissants

 When you haven’t planned ahead, you can still serve these croissants for breakfast.
 They’re ideal for unexpected guests and spur-of-the-moment gourmet breakfasts since they don’t need to thaw or rise before baking.
 Just place these buttery French croissants, frozen, on a baking sheet, brush them with an egg wash, then bake.
 These can ship in quantities of 15, 30, or 60, so the larger quantities are great for parties, or for families who love croissants for breakfasts and sandwiches on a regular basis.

 For testing, the croissants came piled in a plastic bag in an insulated container and arrived perfectly frozen.
 There were no instructions in the package, so for our first bake, we followed the instructions that came with similar croissants.
 They rose nicely overnight and baked perfectly.
 After double-checking the instructions on the seller’s site we baked another batch from frozen.
 The croissants rose, but not as much as when they were proofed overnight, so we suggest letting them rise before baking unless there’s a serious croissant emergency.

 Quantity: 15, 30, or 60 | Proof Required: No | Egg Wash Required: Optional